Skip to content

 Terminal window

-npm install polycss
+npm install @layoutit/polycss

-You can also load polycss directly from a CDN with no build step:
+You can also load PolyCSS directly from a CDN with no build step:

-<script type="module" src="https://esm.sh/polycss/elements"></script>
+<script type="module" src="https://esm.sh/@layoutit/polycss/elements"></script>

-<script type="module" src="https://esm.sh/polycss/elements"></script>
+<script type="module" src="https://esm.sh/@layoutit/polycss/elements"></script>

 </poly-scene>